McLaren will give Honda plenty of 'runway'

-SPIELBERG, Austria McLaren say they must have a competitive engine next season but are prepared to give Honda as much time as possible before deciding whether to stay or split.
+SPIELBERG, Austria (Reuters) - McLaren say they must have a competitive engine next season but are prepared to give Honda as much time as possible before deciding whether to stay or split.

 The Formula One team's executive director Zak Brown told reporters at the weekend's Austrian Grand Prix that there were signs of improvement but time was pushing on.